Tokyo Afterschool Summoners

 Tokyo Afterschool Summoners (東京放課後サモナーズ, Tōkyō Hōkago Samonāzu), known also by the blend word Housamo (放サモ, derived from Tōkyō Hōkago Samonāzu), is an F2P role-playing video game for Android and iOS.
 It is developed by Lifewonders, LLC)|Lifewonders, a mobile gaming company operated by the dōjin circle Yojouhan-teki Seikatsu)|Yojouhan-teki Seikatsu.
-It is noted as one of the first commercially produced LGBT video games created in Japan, and one of the first commercially produced LGBT games to extensively utilize gay manga ("bara") artwork.
+It is noted as one of the first commercially produced LGBT video games created in Japan, and one of the first commercially produced LGBT games to extensively utilize gay manga artwork.

 Gameplay

 Tokyo Afterschool Summoners is a free-to-play card-based role-playing video game with turn-based battles.
 Each character card has a weapon type, as well as an elemental attribute that determines its strengths and weaknesses against other cards in rock–paper–scissors-style match-ups.
 Cards gain levels and abilities by accruing experience through battles; once a card reaches its level cap, special items must be used to uncap the card so it can gain more experience.
 The game utilizes an affinity system wherein buffs are applied when the cards of characters who have a relationship ("love", "like", "dislike", and "rival") are used in battle together.
 Cards are obtained through quests, or through the game's gacha system.